 Some important things to remember as you prepare for the season:

 - Have a current 2019 West Virginia Hunting License, carry your Hunter Education Card and know your DNR identification number.

 - Complete a Hunter Education class before purchasing a license.
 There are several scheduled across the state.

 - Check in your harvested turkey by logging in to wvhunt.com.

 - Review the West Virginia Hunting and Trapping Regulations Summary to make sure you are hunting legally.

 - Enjoy your time outdoors and share your hunting tradition with friends and family.

 Youth hunters under the age of 18 are encouraged to participate in a special one-day youth season on Saturday, April 13.
 This is a good opportunity for experienced turkey hunters to introduce a youngster to the sport.

 The West Virginia Division of Natural Resources reminds sportsmen and women that hunting turkeys over bait and killing hens is illegal, unethical and disrespects the great sport of spring gobbler hunting.
 Turkey hunters are encouraged to report any such activity to their local Natural Resources Police Officer or call 911 to report the violation.

-The West Virginia Chapter of the National Wild Turkey Federation pays a reward of $100 for information that leads to the arrest and conviction of anyone using bait to attempt killing wild turkeys.
+The West Virginia Chapter of the National Wild Turkey Federation pays a reward of $200 for information that leads to the arrest and conviction of anyone illegally killing wild turkeys.